Prenatal cell-free DNA screening can be used to screen for fetal sex, fetal rhesus (Rh) blood type and certain chromosomal disorders, including:

 - Sex chromosome aneuploidy

-Prenatal cell-free DNA screening is much more sensitive and specific than traditional first and second trimester screening, such as the first trimester screening and the quad screen.
-As a result, prenatal cell-free DNA screening can often help women who have certain risk factors avoid invasive testing that carries a slight risk of miscarriage, including amniocentesis and chorionic villus sampling (CVS).
+Prenatal cell-free DNA screening might be more sensitive and specific than traditional first and second trimester screening, such as the first trimester screening and the quad screen.
+In addition, prenatal cell-free DNA screening might help women who have certain risk factors make decisions about invasive testing that carries a slight risk of miscarriage, including amniocentesis and chorionic villus sampling (CVS).

 - You have risk factors for having a baby who has a chromosomal condition.
 Risk factors might include older maternal age or having previously given birth to a baby who has Down syndrome, trisomy 13 or trisomy 18.
 Your health care provider might also recommend prenatal cell-free DNA screening if you've received worrisome results from another prenatal screening test.